-The views of stakeholders and other equalities related groups are taken into account when priorities are set; these are informed by;
+The views of stakeholders and other equalities related groups are genuinely taken into account when we set priorities.
+We have achieved this by using the following to shape the plan:

-- Feedback from parental questionnaires, parents/carers' Evenings, 'Aiming High' days and parent-consultation meetings; - Input from staff surveys or through staff meetings/INSET; - Feedback from the school council, PSE lessons, whole school surveys on children's attitudes to self and school (PASS); - Issues raised in Standards Reviews or reviews of progress on Individual Education Plans/Personalised Provision Maps, mentoring and support;
+- Feedback from parental questionnaires, parents/carers' evening, aiming high days.
+And parent-consultation meetings; - Input from staff surveys or through staff meetings / INSET;

+- Feedback from the school council, PSE lessons, whole school surveys on children's attitudes to self and school (PASS); - Issues raised in Standards Reviews or reviews of progress on Individual Education Plans/Personalised Provision Maps, mentoring and support;